 |Common issues:||Leaf crisping due to underwatering / too much sun.
 Fading variegation due to low light.|

 The philodendron gabby is a very variegated philodendron hederaceum.
+It’s a climbing/vining philodendron.
 It has loads of white and creamy variegation on it.
 It is a real beauty.
 It is a ‘sport’ grown by Gabriella Plants, which was produced from taking cuttings from the same plants for a few generations without mixing with others.
 They also grow the philodendron rio.

 Philodendron Gabby Light Needs